webgpu-native/webgpu-headers/doc/articles/Surfaces.md

 WGPUSurface surface = wgpuInstanceCreateSurface(myInstance, &desc);
 ```

-In addition, @ref WGPUSurfaces have a bunch of internal fields that could be represented like this (in C/Rust-like pseudocode):
+In addition, a @ref WGPUSurface has a bunch of internal fields that could be represented like this (in C/Rust-like pseudocode):

 ```cpp
 struct WGPUSurface {